root-project/root/README/ReleaseNotes/v626/index.md

 * [[#11713](https://github.com/root-project/root/issues/11713)] - Add support for Python 3.11
 * [[#11714](https://github.com/root-project/root/issues/11714)] - ACLiC broken on macOS 13 Ventura

+## Release 6.26/12

+Published on November 27, 2023

+### Bugs and Issues fixed in this release

+This release also addresses a security issue.
+More details will follow.

 ## HEAD of the v6-26-00-patches branch

-These changes will be part of a future 6.26/12.
+These changes will be part of a future 6.26/14.

 - None so far.